cryptoratcapital/DSQ_Solidity/audit/strategies-resolutions.md

 20. Fees might flow into profit

-TODO: Revisit this to make sure there are no DOS paths (potential issue with mistaken/partial withdraw + fee miscalculation leading to DOS and locked funds)

 Implemented the recommended change to block custody unless fees have been withdrawn.

 21. Lack of validation